stable-packages/store/README.md

 A version locked global store.

-This is designed to be used by packages.
-For application, you should consider using a dependency injection library to help access to your application-wide global information.

-This library will move to version `1.0` as soon as possible.
-But once it reaches `1.0`, it will never update to other major or minor releases. i.e. there will be no `1.1` or `2.0` of this library.
+Once this library reaches `1.0`, it will never update to other major or minor releases. i.e. there will be no `1.1` or `2.0` of this library.

 It may release patches to add misc info, e.g. improve typings, fix typos, or add `flow` support, but that's it.

-With the version locked, you can rest assure there will be one and only one version of this library ever available in any application.
+## Objective

+This libary provides a reliable place in memory for your library to store and retrieve any information.
-So that even if there are multiple version of your library exists in an application, they will have access to the same global store.
+With the version locked, even if there are multiple versions of your library exist in an application, they will access the same global store.

-## DISCLAIMER

-This library is designed to use in specific scenarios.
+This library is designed to be used in specific scenarios.
-You should think thrice before you decide to use this library.
+You should think thrice before deciding to use this library.
-Understanding the drawbacks of any global store is a must before using this library.
+You should understad the drawbacks of using mutable global state before using this library.

 ## Overview (don't skim this!)

 Global state is bad.

-Specifically, *mutable global state* is bad.
+Specifically, globally referenced state is bad.

+Furthermore, *mutable globally referenced state* is worse (for simplicity, we will refer it to simply *mutable global state* in this document).

 If you utilize some form of *mutable global state*, more often then not it will obstruct you from writing unit tests and your code will be harder to maintain.

 *Mutable global state* comes in may different forms.
-The most known ones are singleton, global namespace variable, and mutable static variables.
+Well known *mutable global state* are singleton, global namespace variable, and mutable static variables.

-With the advance of modularization, another form of *mutable global state* appears, which is *private module data*.
+With modularization, *private module data* is added to the list.

 Besides testability and maintainability, using global state can actually lead to [incorrect result](#multi-versions-issue).